Home » Electrical Wiring Directory

 Notice: Installing additional outlet wiring should be done with a permit and be inspected.

-More about Stack Washers and Dryers
+See more about Wiring Stack Washers and Dryers

 I purchased a stacking kit for my washer/dryer set.
 By moving the dryer it will be farther from the 220/230 outlet.